carpentries/instructor-training/learners/checkout.md

 Welcome sessions are intended for new community members in all roles, with Instructor-specific sections to assist with onboarding as a volunteer in this role.
 You do not need to do any homework in advance!
-However, it can help to put a little thought into what questions you have about how workshops work.
+However, it can help to put a little thought into what questions you have.
 If you ask a question, there will likely be other people there who also want to hear the answer!
 Some themes to guide your thinking include:

 - what happens after you express interest in teaching a centrally organised workshop